Introducing the iHub

-Launched in 2016, iHub is our brand new literacy tool; an innovative, digital approach to classroom reading.
+Launched in 2016, iHub is our new web based reading tool designed for the classroom.
+It’s an innovative, digital approach to classroom reading.

 The iHub provides activities at three levels to support a wide range of reading abilities.
-Pupils can tackle comprehensions and word puzzles.
-They can also vote in polls and articulate opinions in polls and debates.
+Pupils can tackle comprehensions, word puzzles and writing challenges.
+They can also take part in debates, vote and get instant feedback on polls.

 The iHub news gallery lets pupils get creative and become the week’s News Editor, writing their own news stories and choosing photos to accompany them.

 Pupils earn rewards